Formulary

 Dose

-• Women whose last menstrual period occurred over 12 months previously, 1 tablet daily continuously; start at end of scheduled bleed if changing from cyclical HRT
+• Women with a uterus whose last menstrual period occurred over 12 months previously: 1 tablet daily continuously; if changing from cyclical HRT begin treatment at the end of scheduled bleed.

 Notes